evrhel/MatrixUtil/README.md

 - `IntMatrix4` - A 4x4 signed 32-bit integer matrix.

 Like vectors, each matrix type has multiple ways to access its data.
 For an `N`x`N`, a member variable exists named `columns[N]` which stores each column of the matrix.
 Additionally, there are member variables named in the format: `_RC` where `R` is the row in the matrix and `C` is the column in the matrix.
 This means, for the `N`x`N` matrix, this ranges from `_11` to `_NN`.
 Finally, like in vectors, there is an array member which contains the raw elements of the matrix in column major order.
 For a matrix containing type `T`, the member is defined as: `T mat[N * N]`.

+### Quaternions

+Quaternions are a number system in 4D space which are generally used in 3D to more naturally represent rotations.
+They consist of a real part and three imaginary parts.
+Normal Euler angles are suseptiable to [Gimbal Lock](https://en.wikipedia.org/wiki/Gimbal_lock).
+When used correctly, quaternions can easily avoid this limitation using much less trigonometry and multiplication operations.
+Applying multiple rotations is as simple as multiplying quaternions together, and a quaternion representing a rotation around an arbitrary vector requires only two trigonometric operations!
+Additioanlly, interpolation between quaternions results in a much more natural animation than linearly interpolating euler angles.

+Quaternions can be used via the `Quaternion` class.

+- Quaternions can be converted in to either a `Matrix3` or `Matrix4` rotation matrix via the `torotation3` and the `torotation` functions, respectively.
+- Conversion functions between Eueler angles and quaternions are avaliable through the `toeuler` and `fromeuler` functions.
+- The function with the lowest overhead to create quaternions is the `rotateaxis` function which creates a quaternion that represents a rotation around a direction vector.
+- A point can be rotated with lower overhead using the `rotatevector` function.
+- Interpolation between quaternions should be done with `slerp`.